US-Bangla Airlines

-US-Bangla Airlines (ইউএস বাংলা এয়ারলাইন্স) is the largest airline in Bangladesh by fleet size.
-It is headquartered in Dhaka and based at Shahjalal International Airport under the umbrella companies of US-Bangla Group.
+US-Bangla Airlines (ইউএস বাংলা এয়ারলাইন্স) is the second largest airline in Bangladesh by fleet size.
+It is headquartered in Dhaka and based at Hazrat Shahjalal International Airport under the umbrella companies of US-Bangla Group.

 History

 Foundation and early years

 US-Bangla Airlines commenced operations with domestic flights on 17 July 2014.
 Initially, the airline launched two domestic destinations, Chittagong and Jessore, from its hub in Dhaka.
 Flights from Dhaka to Cox's Bazar were launched in August and to Saidpur in October.

 In July 2016, the airline announced plans to phase in its first three Boeing 737-800 aircraft in September of the same year, and to subsequently launch international routes, for example to Singapore and Dubai.

 On 29 April 2019, the airline started flights to Guangzhou, becoming the first Bangladeshi airline to operate flights to China.

 The airline started flights from Dhaka to Chennai (via Chittagong) on 31 March 2019 also becoming first Bangladeshi airline carrier to operate flights to Southern India.

 In February 2019, US-Bangla Airlines announced an order for four ATR 72-600 aircraft, to be used on domestic flights.
 On 22 March 2019, the first aircraft was delivered from Toulouse to Dhaka via El Dabaa and Muscat.

 By September 2019, US-Bangla Airlines had become the second largest airline in terms of fleet size in Bangladesh, after the national flag carrier Biman Bangladesh Airlines.